thanh018/Summary/README.md

 - mapMutations is a helper that simplifies creating a method that would be equivalent as calling commit on an mutation

+9. Life cycle hooks

+* beforeCreate
+- Runs at the very initialization of your component
+- Data has not been made reactive, and events have not been set up yet.

+* created
+- access reactive data
+- events that are active with the created hook.

+- reading/writing the reactive data
+- make an API call and then store that value

+* beforeMount
+- right before the initial render happens
+- after the template or render functions have been compiled.
+- perform your API calls before it’s unnecessary late in the process

+* mounted
+- access to the reactive component, templates, and rendered DOM
+- watch-compute-render cycle for your component.

+* beforeUpdate
+- after data changes on your component
+- before the DOM is patched and re-rendered.

+* updated
+- after data changes on your component and the DOM re-renders.

+* destroyed
+- there’s practically nothing left on your component.
+- Everything that was attached to it has been destroyed.

+* beforeDestroy
+- clean-up events or reactive subscriptions.